purescript/spago/README.md

 ```

 And since local packages are just included in the build, if we add it to the `dependencies`
-in `spago.dhall`, and then do `spago install`, it will not be downloaded:
+in `spago.dhall` and then do `spago install`, it will not be downloaded:

 ```
 $ spago install